SkillRouter: Skill Routing for LLM Agents at Scale: Experiments

 \paragraph{Hit@1 gains should be read as top-1 routing gains.} Table~\ref{tab:calibration} shows that the primary pipeline improves Hit@1 on both single- and multi-skill queries.
 The strongest base pipeline remains better on strict multi-skill FC@10 (.382 vs.\ .353), so our main claim is strongest top-1 routing rather than uniformly better exhaustive set recovery.

 \paragraph{Two training choices are essential.} Table~\ref{tab:ablations} shows that false-negative filtering contributes +4.0pp Hit@1 and +3.1pp MRR@10 to the encoder, and listwise training is decisive for reranking: the pointwise variant collapses to 43.3\% Hit@1 while the listwise model reaches 74.0\%.
-Additional coverage analyses appear in Table~\ref{tab:calibration} and Appendix Table~\ref{tab:loss_ablation}.
+Table~\ref{tab:calibration} complements these ablations with single- and multi-skill coverage.
+Appendix Table~\ref{tab:loss_ablation} provides the full multi-metric loss comparison.